Gonzalo-e-Sosa/30-days-to-learn/README.md

 });
 ```

-Pay attention to the `{id}` included in the route, it means that the id will be dinamic.
+Pay attention to the `{id}` included in the route, it means that the id will be dynamic.
 For example, if the id is `1` it will be the first job in the array with the route `/jobs/1`.
 If the id is `2` it will be the second job in the array with the route `/jobs/2`.

 To display the data of the job you need to 'find' the job.
 So to get the scope of `$jobs` include the `use ($jobs)` in the function.
 With this you can call the method `Arr:first` to find the job, previously  include the module in the file with the `use Illuminate\Support\Arr;` or just use the `\Illuminate\Support\Arr::first` inline.